hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 ## Inventory File

-Out of the box, Ansible can control with multiple systems in your infrastructure at the same time.
-It does this by selecting portions of systems listed in Ansible's inventory INI formatted file, which defaults to being located at `/etc/ansible/hosts`.
-This same file can be used with Vagrant, or the `ansible.inventory_file` option can be specified to direct Vagrant to use an inventory file dedicated to your Vagrant project.
-Using this option is recommended to avoid accidentally running playbooks against live infrastructure.
-A simple inventory file for use with Vagrant might look like:
+When using Ansible, it needs to know on which machines a given playbook should run.
+It does this by way of an inventory file which lists those machines.
+In the context of Vagrant, there are two ways to approach working with inventory files.
+The first and simplest option is to not provide one to Vagrant at all.
+Vagrant will generate inventory files for each virtual machine it manages, and use them for provisioning machines.
+Generated inventory files are created adjacent to your Vagrantfile, named using the machine names set in your Vagrantfile.

+The second option is for situations where you'd like to have more than one virtual machine in a single inventory file, perhaps leveraging more complex playbooks or inventory grouping.
+If you provide the `ansible.inventory_path` option referencing a specific inventory file dedicated to your Vagrant project, that one will be used instead of generating them.
+Such an inventory file for use with Vagrant might look like:

 ```
 [vagrant]